RasaHQ/NLU-training-data/README.md

 5. Create a pull request describing your changes.

-Your pull request will be reviewed by a maintainer, who will get back to you about any necessary changes or questions.
-You will also be asked to sign a Contributor License Agreement.

 ### Creating a new category

 To contribute via pull request, follow these steps: